-Founded in the 1950s, RIAA began certifying albums gold and made its first platinum certification, based on actual sales, in 1976.
+Founded in the 1950s, the RIAA began certifying albums gold and made its first platinum certification, based on actual sales, in 1976.
 By 1992, each disc in a multi-disc set counted as one album toward platinum certification.
-Due to the radical changes in the way physical albums are manufactured -- and changes in the way that consumers buy music due to technology trends -- platinum album status varies, depending on when the certification was made.
+Due to the radical changes in the way physical albums are manufactured—and changes in the way that consumers buy music due to technology trends—platinum album status varies, depending on when the certification was made.

 What Makes an Album “Platinum”

-But RIAA does not automatically certify music sales.
+But the RIAA does not automatically certify music sales.
 Record labels that want the data for marketing purposes must request it from the association.
-To certify record sales, RIAA conducts audits of physical albums sold from information included in the musician’s royalty statement.
-Royalty statements include retail store and direct-to-consumer sales -- such as mail-order catalogs -- minus returns.
+To certify record sales, the RIAA conducts audits of physical albums sold from information included in the musician’s royalty statement.
+Royalty statements include both retail store and direct-to-consumer sales—such as mail-order catalogs—minus returns.
 Each country that collects data on album sales has its own platinum album criteria.